parmes/parmes/solfec/theory/solvers.rst

 For ill--conditioned problems one should pick :math:`\delta` that delivers an overall best convergence behavior.
 Large values will slow down convergence, but stabilize it;
 small values may destabilize convergence for ill--conditioned problems; :math:`\delta` (typically :math:`\ll1`) should be tuned together with :math:`\epsilon` and :math:`m`
 (e.g. find a suitably small :math:`\delta` first, then tweak :math:`\epsilon`).
 Since rigorous analysis is still missing for these parameters, please experiment before settling on specific values for a specific problem.
-Use linver = 'GMRES' in :ref:`NEWTON_SOLVER <projected-newton>` to enable this variant (this is also the default).
+Use linver = 'GMRES' in :ref:`NEWTON_SOLVER <solfec-command-NEWTON_SOLVER>` to enable this variant (this is also the default).

 2. PQN2: